lsotnnirhcdfkb/katsel/README.md

 - Compilation
 - Optimization
 - LLVM fun stuff
-- More types (only int for now because of starting simple becuase LLVM is a very complicated library)
+- More types (only uint64 for now because of starting simple becuase LLVM is a very complicated library)
+- Return types (only void for now)

 - Control flow
 - Functions